2024 Full Reunion Weekend Schedule

 Come visit the new WOC Bouldering Facility located on Walden St. and Hoxsey.
 Shoes and chalk are provided but bring a water bottle!
 There will be only room for 10 climbers and 1 IM in the space at one time.

-WOC BOULDERING BARN1 - 5PM*
+WOC BOULDERING BARN

 Plenty of Purple Projects (All Ages)